 When doing my research about Portugal, I found out it’s one country that still relies quite heavily on cash.

 Especially tourist attractions.
 Most require an entrance fee and only a few will accept a credit card.
-So, having cash on hand is a must if you really want to see some of these places.
+So, another of the Portugal travel tips for older adults is always having cash on hand if you really want to see some of these places.

 A lot of places take credit cards (Mastercard, Visa) however you should always be prepared, just in case.
 For example, taxis and Uber drivers are paid in cash only.
 Also, smaller businesses tend to only accept cash as well.